Overview

 - Learn and apply site-specific information and history about your weekly sites

-- Complete weekly blog posts and complete a culminating summer project on an environmental topic of your choosing
+- Complete blog posts and complete a culminating summer project on an environmental topic of your choosing

-- Participate in weekly all staff meetings and occasional senior staff meetings to communicate logistics and feedback from partner sites regarding daily programming
+- Participate in weekly all staff meetings and senior staff meetings to communicate logistics and feedback from partner sites regarding daily programming

 - Engage with the public while tabling with hands on activities at various Better Beaches programs and events along the region’s waterfront

-- Evaluate both yourself and the entire youth program with periodic individual check ins with supervisors
+- Evaluate both yourself and the entire youth program with periodic individual check ins with supervisors and team members

 - Outgoing, enthusiastic, and open to contributing to an engaging team environment